-- 3.8 Under Member Investment Choice, there are four investment options "Aggressive Growth", "Balanced Growth", "Cautious" and "Cash" which Members can elect in any combination. - 3.9 The Balanced Growth option remains the main investment approach of the Scheme and is also the Trustee's investment strategy for the Pension Section and the internal reserve accounts, including the Death and Disablement Reserve and Employer Funding Reserve.
+- 3.8 Under Member Investment Choice, there are four investment options "Aggressive Growth", "Balanced Growth", "Cautious" and "Cash" which Members can elect in any combination. - 3.9 The Balanced Growth option remains the main investment option of the Scheme and is also the Trustee's investment strategy for the Pension Section and the internal reserve accounts, including the Death and Disablement Reserve and Employer Funding Reserve.
 It is the default option for Members who do not make an investment choice and is the option for MySuper Members. - 3.10 The investment objectives and strategies of the Balanced Growth investment option is summarized below:

 Balanced Growth

 Objectives Strategy

-Maximise returns over the long term whilst accepting a moderate to high degree of performance variability; and Exceed inflation (CPI increases), on average, by at least 2.5% p.a. over rolling ten year periods.
-The investment strategy of the Balanced Growth option typically combines around 58.5% in shares and property, 23.5% in alternatives and 18% in defensive assets (diversified fixed income and cash).
+Maximise returns over the long term whilst accepting a moderate to high degree of performance variability; and Exceed inflation (CPI increases), on average, by at least 3.5% p.a. over rolling ten-year periods.
+The investment strategy of the Balanced Growth option typically combines around 67% in growth assets and 33% in defensive assets (diversified fixed income and cash).